Bioinformatics-Research-Network/Skill-Assessment-Tutorial/README.md

 The automated checks are run with [GitHub Actions](https://docs.github.com/en/actions) using the workflow defined in `.github/workflows/tests.yml` within this repo.

-When trigger, GitHub actions creates a new computing environment using the details in `tests.yml`.
+When triggered, GitHub actions creates a new computing environment using the details in `tests.yml`.
 For this assessment, the environment contains python `v3.10` and the `pytest` package.
 That is defined in this part of the file:

 ```yml
 - uses: actions/setup-python@v3